Man Group finance head exits as "fightback" begins

-MONACO/LONDON Embattled hedge fund firm Man Group Plc (EMG.L) dropped its finance chief on Monday in its latest management reshuffle designed to regain investor confidence and reverse poor performance at the flagship AHL fund.
+MONACO/LONDON Embattled hedge fund firm Man Group dropped its finance chief on Monday in its latest management reshuffle designed to regain investor confidence and reverse poor performance at the flagship AHL fund.

 Man said Kevin Hayes was leaving immediately and would be replaced by Jonathan Sorrell, son of WPP Plc (WPP.L) chief Martin Sorrell and formerly Man's head of strategy and corporate finance.

-The shake-up coincided with Man, whose shares have plunged by almost 70 percent in a year, dropping out of Britain's FTSE 100 blue-chip stocks index.
+The shake-up coincided with Man (EMG.L), whose shares have plunged by almost 70 percent in a year, dropping out of the FTSE 100 blue-chip stocks index.

 A source close to the company said the changes reflected a "fightback" move aimed at revitalising Man's strategy and luring back unsettled investors.